 My payment was declined 11%

 As you can see, three out of the top five reasons given for abandoning an eCommerce website are cost or price related.
-The others describe customers who weren’t quite ready to buy yet: Presented with unexpected costs Just Browsing Found a better price elsewhere Overall price to expensive Decided against buying.
+The others describe customers who weren’t quite ready to buy yet: Presented with unexpected costs Just Browsing Found a better price elsewhere Overall price too expensive decided against buying.

 Live Cart Abandonment Rate Index by Device

 In Abandoned Cart Email and Cart Abandonment Remarketing, Cross-device shopping has created an enormous challenge for online retailers.
-If eCommerce managers thought it was difficult to create a great experiences on desktop, imagine how difficult it is to create a consistent, usable experiences across mobile, tablet, and desktop via mobile sites and native applications.
+If eCommerce managers thought it was difficult to create a great experience on desktop, imagine how difficult it is to create a consistent, usable experience across mobile, tablet, and desktop via mobile sites and native applications.